zulip/zulip/docs/queuing.md

   `/etc/supervisor/conf.d/zulip.conf` via a puppet template in `app_frontend.pp`.

-* For monitoring, you need to add your queue to the list in `scripts/nagios/check-rabbitmq-consumers`, so that Nagios can check whether a queue processor is running. if it's a one-at-a-time consumer like `user_activity_internal` or a custom nagios check if it is a bulk processor like `slow_queries`.
+The queue will automatically be added to the list of queues tracked by `scripts/nagios/check-rabbitmq-consumers`, so Nagios can properly check whether a queue processor is running for your queue.
+You still need to update the sample Nagios configuration in `puppet/zulip_ops` manually.

 ### Publishing events into a queue